 Cool Springs Battlefield at Shenandoah University, Berryville

-A former golf course is now home to a 2.7-mile loop trail on paved paths with nice views of the Shenandoah River.
+A former golf course is now home to a 2.7-mile loop trail on paved paths with beautiful views of the Shenandoah River and surrounding countryside.
 At the northern end, a short spur leads to a pretty waterfall.
 During the Civil War, Confederate and Union forces clashed here in the Battle of Cool Spring.
-Today, the trail is on Shenandoah University property and is a quiet spot for hiking, birding, and relaxing by the river.
+Today, the trail is on Shenandoah University property and is a quiet spot for hiking, biking, birding, and relaxing by the river.

 Sleeter Lake Park, Round Hill

 Round Hill is a small town just east of Bluemont.
 In 2018, the town opened 11-acre Sleeter Lake Park to fishing, boating, and picnicking.
 Visitors can launch kayaks and fish from the shoreline, and there are picnic tables and grills.
+Unfortunately, the peaceful setting was marred by noisy construction across the lake on a weekday visit.
 The park is open seasonally from March 1 to November 1.